 I think we owe it to ourselves to have an open and honest discussion about how and why the virtually non-existent problem of Chinese-only signage has become such a controversial topic in Richmond.

-How is it that "many residents are upset by the large Chinese-only signs being erected in the city" when the fact is that not only are they not large, there's barely a dozen of them.
+How is it that many residents are upset by the large Chinese-only signs being erected in the city when the fact is that not only are they not large, they virtually dont even exist?
 What do you think is really going on here?

 Dr. Joe Greenholtz is a regulated Canadian immigration consultant (RCIC) and a director of the Premier Canadian Immigration Co-op.
 He also sits on the Richmond Intercultural Advisory Committee.
 He can be reached at firstname.lastname@example.org.